 Parents’ permission needed

-A child or teen always needs the permission of both parents to travel, whether in Quebec, elsewhere in Canada or to another country.
+A child or teen always needs the permission of both parents to travel alone, whether in Quebec, elsewhere in Canada or to another country.
+Granting, or denying, permission to travel is a matter of parental authority.
+However, there are some exceptions to this rule, for example if a court has granted a child their legal emancipation.

 It’s a very good idea for the child to travel with a consent letter.
 This informs customs officers, transportation companies and others that the child has the permission of both parents to travel.